simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ##### S3

-As we have seen in the {{< next-in-section "previous article" >}} CloudFront needs an origin from where it can fetch the content before it can be stored in the regional cache.
-This can be a custom origin or a S3 bucket.
-We will just go with an S3 bucket as we want to define the infrastructure within AWS.
+AAs we saw in the {{< prev-in-section "previous article" >}}  CloudFront requires an origin from which it can retrieve the content before it can be stored in the regional cache.
+This can be a custom origin or an S3 bucket.
+We will choose an S3 bucket because we want to define the infrastructure within AWS.
-Therefore we define the origin bucket first.
-We will set the bucket private to restrict public access on the bucket.
+Therefore, we first define the origin bucket.
+We set the bucket to private to restrict public access to the bucket.
-This is just the obvious security restriction.
-In a production environment you probably want to add additional layers of security like:
+This is just an obvious security restriction.
+In a production environment, you will probably want to add additional layers of security:

   * SSL only connections
-  * Disableb public object access
+  * Disabled public object access
   * Using signed URLs or cookies
-  * Geo restrictions
+  * Geographic restrictions
-  * A Web Application Firewall to prevent [Denial of Wallet attacks](https://medium.com/geekculture/denial-of-wallet-attack-3d8ecadfbd4e)
+  * A Web Application Firewall to prevent [Denial of Wallet](https://medium.com/geekculture/denial-of-wallet-attack-3d8ecadfbd4e) attacks

-We also set a constant bucket name as we want to reference the bucket in our Lambda@Edge functions.
+We also specify a constant bucket name, since we want to reference the bucket in our Lambda@Edge functions.

 ```fsharp
 let bucket =